usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-project-catalog.rst

 			* Name of the project

-			.. note:: If you are creating a project with specific VirtIO drivers which will allow users to publish Windows images to Red Hat, then the name must begin with ``UForgeWinDrivers``.
+			.. note:: If you are creating a project with specific VirtIO drivers which will allow users to publish Windows images to KVM on Red Hat Linux, then the name must begin with ``UForgeWinDrivers``.

 			* Version
 			* Project tag